USEPA/AMET/docs/AMET_Users_Guide_v14b.md

 For detailed instructions on using `Combine`, see [**https://github.com/USEPA/CMAQ/tree/5.2/POST/combine**](https://github.com/USEPA/CMAQ/tree/5.2/POST/combine).

-After installing the model data in the AMET directories, configure the $AMETBASE/scripts\_db/aqNC2007/aqProject.csh script.
+After installing the model data in the AMET directories, configure the $AMETBASE/scripts\_db/aqProject.csh script.
 The aqProject.csh script does two things:

-* Creates a project table in the AMET database
+* Creates a project table in the AMET database.
+It will also create the database if it does not already exist.
-* Populates that project table with model and observational data (it will also create the database if it does not already exist).
+* Populates that project table with model and observational data.
+* If the AMET\_DB flag is set to F, these steps are ignored.

 The configuration options for the aqProject.csh script are documented in the script and briefly described below.
-Upon execution, the script calls several R scripts to run the Fortran program `Site Compare` and then populates the AMET database with paired model-observation data.
+Upon execution, the script calls several R scripts to run the Fortran program `Site Compare` and then populates the AMET database (assumed AMET\_DB = T) with paired model-observation data.
 As this script will be used for setting up different AMET-AQ projects, it will likely only need to be fully configured once and then reused with little modification for future projects.

 Set the following variables to configure the aqProject.csh script for a new project.
 * Set **AMETBASE** to the root AMET installation directory for the project.
 * Set **AMET_DATABASE** to the name of the database to use (by default this is set to "amet").
+* Set **AMET_DB** to T/F. If set to F, you can ignore setting the database only options.
 * Set **MYSQL_CONFIG** to the AMET R configuration file.
 * If desired, you can specify the MySQL login information using the **mysql_login** and **mysql_password** variables.
-If these variables are set to
-"config_file" the login information will be taken from the amet-config.R file.
+If these variables are set to "config_file" the login information will be taken from the amet-config.R file.
 If you comment out these variables, the script will prompt you for the MySQL login and password.
 * Set **AMET_PROJECT** to the name of the AMET project; this should be the same name as the project directory, it needs to be unique and contain no spaces.
 * Set the AQ **MODEL_TYPE** (e.g. "CMAQ" or "CAMx")